 ~ Please join us for Sunday Worship ~

-We are a parish in the Episcopal Diocese of Pennsylvania.
-We are affiliated with the Episcopal Church USA (ECUSA) and a part of the Anglican Community.
+St. Francis-in-the-Fields is a parish in the Episcopal Diocese of Pennsylvania, a member of The Episcopal Church, and part of the worldwide Anglican Communion.

 Clergy & Staff